sebfnt/digital-cv/README.md

 ## 🌎 Location

-I am based in Guadeloupe UTC-4 since 2018.
+I am based in Noumea (New Caledonia), UTC+11 since februray 2023.

 <br>

 ## 🚀 Career Objective

-Use my software development background to create and implement operating systems.<br>
-Take on challenges as a team to build the software of tomorrow.
+I am committed to applying my expertise in software development and DevOps to craft innovative web and mobile applications that address real-world challenges and drive positive societal change.

 <br>